mysql system database includes several

 grant information and are discussed elsewhere:

-Scheduler events: See Section 18.4, “Using the Event Scheduler”.
+event: Information about Event Scheduler events.
+See Section 19.4, “Using the Event Scheduler”.

 servers: Used by the